 Any integrations with current tools don’t really work because they don’t recognize existing threads.

 So, any new reply will just show up as a new conversation and clutter up the board.

 Learn more about Belinda Waldock and her projects

 Belinda Waldock (@belindawaldock) works with private and public sector teams and businesses supporting growth and improvement.
 She focuses on creating whole business agility from teams & products, to business models and cultural transformation.
-Her translation of agile for non IT adoption ‘Being Agile’, has been adopted by a broad range of high growth businesses across many business sectors, from finance to fashion, HR to PR, museums to microbreweries, she has found agile can be of great value to many teams or organisations.
-Belinda is a co-founder and director of www.SoftwareCornwall.org, a community of businesses, education and support organisations dedicated to supporting the tech community in Cornwall.
+Her translation of agile for non IT adoption ‘Being Agile’, has been adopted by a broad range of high growth businesses across many business sectors, from finance to fashion, HR to PR, museums to microbreweries, she has found agile can be of great value to many teams or organizations.
+Belinda is a co-founder and director of www.SoftwareCornwall.org, a community of businesses, education and support organizations dedicated to supporting the tech community in Cornwall.